ClojureBridgeLondon/organise-clojurebridge-london/README.md

 * Volunteer event on Meetup.com - [example event](https://www.meetup.com/London-Clojurians/events/234511179/)
 * [Volunteer experience form (Google Forms)](https://docs.google.com/forms/d/e/1FAIpQLSdTOdF_26z0lh-yHJDSc8tjFd_CoVpTdvb-4MMg7n44EIC4dQ/viewform)

+Update the [ClojureBridge London website](https://clojurebridgelondon.github.io/) by editing the [index.html](https://github.com/ClojureBridgeLondon/clojurebridgelondon.github.io/blob/master/index.html) file and updating event specific details (date, location, organisers, sponsors, etc.)

 The organising team should have access to the ClojureBridge London email and [twitter](https://twitter.com/ClojureBridgeLN) accounts, email "clojurebridge dot london at gmail dot com" for access.

 > An existing organiser can give you deligated access to the gmail account and shared access to the twitter acount via tweetdeck.

 # Promoting the event

+The [ClojureBridge London website](https://clojurebridgelondon.github.io/) is a simple html website with all the information about the event (or links to relevant content), so it can be used to promote the event too (along with the meetup events & clojurebridge.org event pages).

 Women in Tech communities in London / UK
 * [Women who Code meetup](http://www.meetup.com/Women-Who-Code-London/), [twitter](https://twitter.com/WWCLondon) and [website](https://www.womenwhocode.com/london).
 Get event added to their weekly newsletter.